tendermint/tendermint/docs/tendermint-core/using-tendermint.md

 While the default behaviour of `tendermint` is still to create blocks approximately once per second, it is possible to disable empty blocks or set a block creation interval.
-In the former case, blocks will be created when there are new transactions or when the AppHash changes.
+In the former case, blocks will be created when there are new transactions.

-To configure Tendermint to not produce empty blocks unless there are transactions or the app hash changes, run Tendermint with this additional flag:
+To configure Tendermint to not produce empty blocks unless there are transactions, run Tendermint with this additional flag:

 ```
 tendermint node --consensus.create_empty_blocks=false